gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 ```

 The title attribute is optional, it defaults to "Navigate this Doc".
 The affix
 attribute is optional, it defaults to false.
+The spy attribute is optional, it defaults to false.

 ## Menus